awslabs/duvet/duvet/src/query/parsers/verus_sst/testdata/vacuity/README.md

    Decision 20 label extraction (`ProofNoteLabel` text when recorded, span identity otherwise).

+Plus a fill fixture:

+5. `commented_body` (line 92) — a verified fn with an interior
+   comment line (96) in its body, pinning Decision 23's span-start-line fills: no span begins on a comment line, so it appears in no witness's fill (the old extent sweep marked it Hit), while its code neighbors do.
+The unverified `fn main()` below the `verus!` block (line 103) pins the same fact at file
+   grain: no SST record, no fill, ever.

 ## Regeneration

 Pinned Verus: 0.2026.05.24.ecee80a (matches `vstd` in Cargo.lock and